CanDIG/CanDIGv2/docs/src/content/docs/deployment/stack-troubleshooting.md

 If any specific test is failing, looking at the individual container for the services that is failing, or the centralized log (`/tmp/logs`) is usually the best place to start debugging.
 If at any stage you are unsure on where to start after integration test failures, please make a [github issue](https://github.com/CanDIG/CanDIGv2/issues/new/choose).

+If a failure relates to any of the services listed in the `CANDIG_AUTH_MODULES` in the `.env` file, and you find you need to rebuild any of these modules, you will need to rebuild all of these modules using `make clean-authx` and `make init-authx`.

 ## Conda env not activated